-She is a bachelor in biology by the University of Oviedo and she received her PhD in Molecular Biology and Biomedicine from the University of Cantabria (2016) under the supervision of Prof. Mónica L. Fanarraga.
-During her thesis she demonstrated the anti-proliferative, anti-migratory and pro-apoptotic effects of carbon nanotubes in vitro and anti-tumoral effects in murine cancer models.
+She is a bachelor in biology from the University of Oviedo and she received her PhD in Molecular Biology and Biomedicine from the University of Cantabria (2016) under the supervision of Prof. Mónica L. Fanarraga.
+During her thesis, she demonstrated the anti-proliferative, anti-migratory and pro-apoptotic effects of carbon nanotubes in vitro and anti-tumoral effects in murine cancer models.

 She carried out a postdoctoral training at the Stephenson Cancer Center, (USA) to investigate the anti-tumoral effects of gold nanoparticles in cancer cell spheroids.

 - L. García-Hevia, F. Fernández, C. Grávalos, A. García, J. C. Villegas and M. L. Fanarraga (2014) Nanotube interactions with microtubules: implications for cancer medicine.
 Nanomedicine (Lond), 9:15818

 - L. García-Hevia, R. Valiente, JL.
 FernándezLuna, E. Flahaut, L. RodríguezFernández, J. C. Villegas, J. González and M. L. Fanarraga (2015) Inhibition of Cancer Cell Migration by Multiwall Carbon Nanotubes.
 Adv.
 Healthc.
 Mater.
 4:16401644